flexca/eNot/README.md

 }
 ```

-**References** let one template include another by identifier at parse time, so large structures (like a full SAN extension) are assembled from smaller, independently testable pieces rather than one monolithic file.
+**References** let one template include another by identifier at parse time, so large or complex structures are assembled from smaller, independently testable pieces rather than one monolithic file — the same composability principle that makes software maintainable applies directly to binary templates.

 ---